HaoguangYang/omniveyor_gazebo_world/README.md

 ### To run the Gazebo simulator:
   - If you are running this simulation setup as a stand-alone package, you have to compile first:

     N.B.
-If you are following the [standard setup procedure](https://github.com/HaoguangYang/omniveyor), the simulator package should be already compiled.
+If you are following the [standard setup procedure](https://github.com/HaoguangYang/omniveyor)(**THIS INSTRUCTION IS NOT FOR MFET 442**), the simulator package should be already compiled.

     ```sh
     # first make a catkin workspace if you haven't done so.